dosx/timezone-picker/README.md

 CSS Classes
 -----------
   - timezone-picker-infowindow: the main content container for the infowindow
-  - NOTE: if you are using Twitter Bootstrap and google maps, you may need something like
+  - NOTE: if you are using Twitter Bootstrap and Google maps or OpenLayers, you may need something like
 ```
 #zonepicker img {
   max-width: none;